USIBD/RealityMapping2FloorPlan/README.md

 # RealityMapping2FloorPlanChallenge

 Welcome to the USIBD FloorPlan Generation Challenge!
-This competition is designed to benchmark and advance methods as well as solutions to generate accurate 2D floor plans directly from 3D reality mapping data.
+This competition is designed to benchmark and advance methods and solutions that automatically generate accurate 2D floor plans directly from 3D reality mapping data, generated through laser scanning devices as well as close-range photogrammetry based solutions.

 ## 📂 Data & Participation